 After staying a night at CapsuleInn Jerusalem, I moved to the other side of the road to check out Jerusalem Hostel.
 While CapsuleInn is one of the newest hostels in Jerusalem, Jerusalem Hostel is one of the oldest in town.
-It is located inside an historical building, which was originally built in 1928 as a two-star hotel named Ron Hotel of Tel Aviv Hotel.
-The little porch above the entrance to the hostel also has a historic story behind it, as it was the porch on which Menachem Begin announced the absorption of the Irgun into the IDF on August 1948.
+It is located inside a historical building, originally built in 1928 as a two-star hotel named Ron Hotel.
+The little porch above the entrance to the hostel also has a historic story behind it, as it was the porch on which Menachem Begin announced the absorption of the Irgun into the IDF in August 1948.
 Later Begin served as the Prime Minister of Israel between 1977 and 1983.
 So, there’s no doubt that this hostel has a historical significance, but what about the stay?

 Here’s a promotional video of Jerusalem Hostel, published by Sasha Tamarin, which includes some shots from inside the hostel:

 Short summary of my stay in the Jerusalem Hostel:

 Location: 5 Stars – Perfect location!
 The hostel is located on Jaffa Street, facing Zion Square, which is the central square leading to the pedestrian Ben Yehuda Street.
 It is about a 10 minutes’ walk to both Machane Yehuda Market and the Old City.

 Cleanliness: 3 Stars – It seems like they haven’t renewed the place since its opening.
 I don’t know if the carpets, beds and bathrooms don’t look clean because they’re just old or because they really aren’t cleaned regularly.
 One thing’s for sure – the closet in my dorm was dusty!

 Staff: 5 Stars – Very friendly and helpful staff.